 - Baker – Daniel Baker (born approx. 1829) and wife Frances are 2nd great-grandparents.
 They had three kids that I know of.
+The family is from the Washington County, NC area.
 [View descendants]

 - Bullock – Lawrence (b. approx. 1827) & Chanie Bullock (approx. 1835-1879) of Edgecombe County are 2nd great-grandparents.
 They had at least 9 kids that I am aware of.
 Their daughter Gracy, wife of Andrew D. McNair is my ancestor.
 [View descendants]

 - Lennon - I have two Lennon lineages.
 The first is the family of Council (b. approx. 1839) & Elizabeth Abigail Lennon (b. approx. 1843) of Columbus County, NC.
 Council had about 8 children with Elizabeth.
 With his second wife, Jannie, he had at least 7 more children.
 [View descendants]

 - Lennon – my second Lennon lineage is the family of Josh & Barbary Lennon (b. approx. 1820) of Columbus County, NC.
 Their son John Lennon, married the daughter of Council & Elizabeth, Etta.
 [View descendants]